-Behavioral biases often can be pitfalls for investors, negatively impacting wealth accumulation over time.
+Behavioral biases in finance often can be pitfalls for investors, negatively impacting wealth accumulation over time.
 Behavioral mistakes cost real money, and our expert financial advisors at Morris Financial Concepts are here to help avoid these common mistakes.

 What are Behavioral Mistakes?